Trauma of Racism: Healing our National Legacy

 Exploration of Emotional Trauma from Systemic Oppression - using the scientific model of Brain-Body Regulation.
 Major topics include research on the impact of Everyday Discrimination on mental and physical wellness and understanding how structural racism and exclusion of Sexual and Gender Minorities are a root of Health Disparity.

-1 CE is pending for this webinar.
+1 CE has been approved for this webinar.
 There is a $20 fee for those who need CE credits.
-For instructions on obtaining your CE and paying the fee, please email us at [email protected]
+For instructions on obtaining your CE and paying the fee, please email us at [email protected].

 For general policies pertaining to CEs, click here.